 1. The owner of TubeProfitSniper.com is a serial scammer

 The first tell-tale sign that this is a scam is that I’ve seen it before, under different names, different domain names, but essentially it’s the same scam.

 You see, it’s very rare to see a scammer own just one scam.
 Once they get a taste for misleading people into parting with their hard-earned cash they often take it up to scale, as is the case here.

-The mastermind behind Tube Profit Sniper is also behind the Kindle Sniper scam and the Amazon Code scam.
+The mastermind behind Tube Profit Sniper is also behind the Kindle Sniper scam, the AZ Sniper scam and Amazon Code scam.
 Both of these are get rich quick schemes I’ve reviewed before and I couldn’t help but note some similarities.

 Tale a look at the screenshots below and you’ll see for yourself:

 Sure he’s played about with the colours and added cheezy photos of Lamborghinis and party girls to sex it up a bit but the web layouts are almost identical.

 You can see they all have the same localised banner across the top of the page and they all take you to a shady $37 ClickBank product.

 What all of these phoney get rich quick schemes have in common is their sales videos or full of hype because they want you to go ahead and buy the $37 eBook or phoney training course.